chloeyeo/Druh-AthenaHackathon2022/README.md

 # Druh

-London Athena Hackathon 2022 June 11th-12th
+Team project for London Athena Hackathon 2022 June 11th-12th

 Druh is a web application to connect Ukrainian child refugees in the UK.